---

 Page content is written using reusable page sections called [slices](https://prismic.io/docs/slices.md).
 Slices are created in [Slice Machine](https://prismic.io/docs/slice-machine.md).

-Here is an example of a Call to Action slice.
-It displays some text and a link using a rich text and link field.
+Here is an example of a **Call to Action** slice.
+It displays a rich text field and a link field.

 <script lang="ts">